A Student's Guide to Tax Filing in 2026: Credits, Deductions, and Tips

 Getting a scholarship is a huge win, but the IRS might want a piece of it depending on how you spent the money.

-• The Tax-Free Part: Money used for "qualified expenses"—tuition, mandatory fees, and the books/equipment you actually need for class.
+• The Tax-Free Part: Money used for "qualified expenses," such as tuition, mandatory fees, and the books or equipment required for class.

 • The Taxable Part: Money used for "incidental expenses."
-This includes room and board, travel, and that optional high-end laptop that wasn't strictly required for your syllabus.
+This includes room and board, travel, and equipment not required for your syllabus.

 Process flow diagram showing when scholarship money is taxable.